Former FBI official, a Navy veteran, is ‘key figure’ in Jan. 6 riot, prosecutors say

 “Like any coach on the sideline, Caldwell was just as responsible as his players on the field for achieving what he viewed as victory that day,” they wrote.

-In a phone interview last month, Rhodes said Caldwell “helped” Oath Keepers during the November rally because “he’s a local,” but is “not a leader of any kind.”
+In an interview last month, Rhodes said Caldwell “helped” Oath Keepers during the November rally because “he’s a local,” but is “not a leader of any kind.”

 Among those prosecutors say coordinated with Caldwell before and on Jan.
 6 was Jessica Watkins, a 38-year-old Oath Keeper from Ohio.
 She too is a “key figure” in the violence and too dangerous to be released, prosecutors said in a Thursday filing.

 In a search of Watkins’s home on Jan.
-17, federal authorities say they found protective equipment and battle gear, medical supplies, a mini-drone, firearms, a paintball gun, a “bomb making recipe,” zipties and pool cues cut down to baton size.
+17, federal authorities say they found protective equipment and battle gear, medical supplies, a mini-drone, firearms, a paintball gun, a “bomb making recipe,” zip-ties and pool cues cut down to baton size.

 Both she and Caldwell, prosecutors say, “harbor . . . a doomsday mindset that, if anything, risks greater radicalization if released into a community of like-minded individuals.”